rpav/defpackage-plus/README.md

 * `:intern SYMBOLS...`: Intern `SYMBOLS` if they are not already accessible.

+Package definition itself (i.e. the `(defpackage+ NAME)` part) happens via `ENSURE-PACKAGE`; the package will be created unless one already exists with the given name.

 ### Differences with `defpackage`

 For the most part, `defpackage+` is simply a more convenient `defpackage`.
 You can likely use them interchangeably.
 However, there are some notable differences:

 * **Order is significant**:  Unlike `defpackage`, which allows you to specify options in any order, and executes them in a specific order,